shurik179/personal-robotics-motor-controller/docs/firmware.rst

 too large, you might get oscillations.
 Choosing the correct coefficients requires significant experience and is certainly outside the scope of this user guide.

+Please note that current version of firmware uses same PID coefficients for both motors; setting them independently for the two motors is not supported.